Mehmed VI: Conflict with the nationalist movement

 The Sultan dissolved the Chamber of Deputies and suspended the constitution, adopting personal rule and formally ending the Second Constitutional Era, though it was practically not in effect since 1912.
 On 23 April 1920, the Grand National Assembly was established in Ankara and declared itself the sole legitimate government of Turkey.
-A great religious ceremony was held upon its establishment in which Vahdeddin's name was called from the minarets of the provincial town.
+A great religious ceremony was held upon its establishment in which Vahdeddin's name was called from the minarets of the provincial town, continuing the fiction of the captive monarch undertaking actions under duress.
 A few days later Mustafa Fevzi Pasha (Çakmak) defected to Ankara and delivered a speech, noting that his defection was encouraged by Sultan Vahdeddin in order to keep communication open between Istanbul and Ankara.
 Afterwards, a telegram of allegiance was sent to the Sultan, and the new parliament announced that the national resistance was being carried out to rescue the captive Sultan.
 This created a diarchy in Turkey: the Sultan's government in Istanbul and the Nationalist government in Ankara, a situation Greece, Armenia, France, and Britain hoped to exploit.

 In a speech to the Grand National Assembly, Mustafa Kemal said the following of Sultan Mehmed VI's legitimacy as a Caliph:“..Istanbul is officially and effectively occupied by the enemy.
 Today, there is no difference between saying Istanbul and saying London.
 Unfortunately, in Istanbul, which is like London, our Caliph, to whom the entire Islamic world is devoted, and our Sultan, the most precious legacy of our great ancestors, has remained."